brandonbloom/terra-java/doc/guide.md

 ```

 Java also provides a synthetic static `.class` field, which returns the type's
-`java.lang.Type` object.
+`java.lang.Class` object.
 For this, Terra-Java provides the `J.class` macro:

 ```lua
 J.class(Math):getName() -- returns "java.util.Math"